What is an Agricultural Seeder?

 How does a seeder work?

 The working principle of an agricultural seeder is realized through a series of internal structures and operational mechanisms.
 These structures are complex yet ingenious, working together to complete efficient and precise sowing tasks.
-Below, I will introduce to you in detail the main components of a seeder and their functions.
+Below, I will introduce you to the main components of a seeder and their functions.

 Trencher